 Bagsy means to reserve something, or “dibs on that” in American English.
 Its origins are unknown, and it appeared to come into use by the 1940s.
-It could mean to “take something” like you’re putting it in your bag.
+It could mean to “take something” like putting it in your bag.

 Example: Bagsy on the last pancake!

 Picnic is American English for eating a meal outside, usually on a blanket.
 It likely originated from both French and German.
 It’s been in use since at least the French Revolution (the 1780-90s) when fleeing French popularized it worldwide.

 In British English, it actually means that a person is not very bright.